-- A. 504 Team A school-based team established to consider eligibility for services and to review 504 plans for students whose physical or mental impairments substantially limit a major life activity. - B. Central Education Placement Team (CEPT) A team that reviews the requests from local school Individualized Educational Program (IEP) teams for more restrictive placements and that has the authority to commit Howard County Public Schools System (HCPSS) resources. - C. Evening School An interim disciplinary placement providing educational opportunities for selected middle and high school students that takes place after normal school hours. - D. Functional Behavior Assessment (FBA) The identification of the functions of problem behaviors for a student in the educational setting that contribute to or predict the occurrence, non-occurrence, and maintenance of behaviors over time. - E. Homewood Center A setting which provides alternative middle and high school programs for students in need of intensive academic and behavioral instruction and support.
-Homewood Center also serves students who are emotionally disabled and in need of a separate day program to meet IEP goals and objectives. - F. Interim Alternative Educational Setting A setting within or outside the home school selected to enable a student receiving special education services to continue to progress in the general curriculum and to continue to receive special education services and modifications needed to meet the goals of the student's IEP. - G. Positive Behavior Intervention and Supports (PBIS) A prevention-oriented framework for school personnel to organize evidence-based practices, to improve implementation of those practices using data, and to maximize academic and social behavior outcomes for students.
-PBIS uses a three-tiered prevention logic that requires all students to receive supports at the universal or primary tier.
-If the behavior of some students is not responsive, more intensive behavioral supports, (targeted or secondary tier) or a highly individualized plan (intensive or tertiary tier) are provided.

-- H. Restricted Access Limitation of a student's presence on school property. - I. School Problem Solving Team Group established to determine intervention and supports needed for students struggling with behavior (such as Instructional Intervention Team (IIT) or School Support Team (SST)). - J. Serious Bodily Injury An injury that involves a substantial risk of death; extreme physical pain; protracted and obvious disfigurement; or protracted loss or impairment of the function of a bodily member, organ, or mental faculty.
+- A. Evening School An interim disciplinary placement providing educational opportunities for selected middle and high school students that takes place after normal school hours. - B. Functional Behavior Assessment (FBA) A systematic process of gathering information to guide the development of an effective and efficient Behavior Intervention Plan (BIP). - C. Homewood Center A setting which provides alternative middle and high school programs for students in need of intensive academic and behavioral instruction and support.
+Homewood Center also serves students with an emotional disability and in need of a separate day program to meet Individual Educational Program (IEP) goals and objectives. - D. Individual Educational Program (IEP) Team A group of individuals established in accordance with Individuals with Disabilities Education Act (IDEA) provisions to consider the identification, evaluation, program, or placement for all student suspected of, or identified as, needing special education and related services. - E. Interim Alternative Educational Setting (IAES) A setting within or outside the designated home school selected to enable a student receiving special education services to continue to progress in the general curriculum and to continue to receive special education services and modifications needed to meet the goals of the student's IEP. - F. School Problem Solving Team Group established to determine intervention and supports needed for students struggling with behavior (such as Instructional Intervention Team (IIT) or School Support Team (SST)). - G. Serious Bodily Injury An injury that involves a substantial risk of death; extreme physical pain; protracted and obvious disfigurement; or protracted loss or impairment of the function of a bodily member, organ, or mental faculty.